Sexual Harassment

 As Sexual Harassment Lawyers, we have a deep knowledge of the law.

-For the consummation of the crime of sexual harassment it is necessary that the following circumstances are met:
+For the consummation of the crime of sexual harassment, the following circumstances must be met:

-• When, due to these sexual requests, the passive subject suffers an uncomfortable, humiliating or hostile situation.
-In other words, the second condition for a sexual harassment crime to be committed is based on the repercussion of the actions carried out by the active subject.
+• When, due to these sexual requests, the passive subject suffers an uncomfortable, humiliating, or hostile situation.
+In other words, the second condition for a sexual harassment crime to be committed is based on the repercussions of the actions carried out by the active subject.

-• It is necessary that the requests of a sexual nature take place in a work, teaching or service provision environment in which there is a relationship between the two parties.
+• The requests of a sexual nature must take place in a work, teaching, or service provision environment in which there is a relationship between the two parties.

 Aggravated Types of Sexual Harassment

-In addition to the typical conduct, there are three main aggravated types that we will comment below: sexual harassment with prevalence, sexual harassment with express or tacit announcement of a wrong and the aggravated subtype.
+In addition to the typical conduct, we will comment on three main aggravated types: sexual harassment with prevalence, sexual harassment with express or tacit announcement of a wrong, and the aggravated subtype.

 Sexual harassment with prevalence

-Prevalent sexual harassment occurs when, in a work, teaching or service provision environment, sexual favors are requested taking advantage of a situation of work, teaching or hierarchical superiority on the part of the harasser over the victim, and causing an intimidating or hostile situation for the victim.
+Prevalent sexual harassment occurs when, in a work, teaching, or service provision environment, sexual favors are requested, taking advantage of a situation of employment, education, or hierarchical superiority on the part of the harasser over the victim, and causing an intimidating or hostile trouble for the victim.

-The purpose of this conduct is that the victim accepts the requests due to the position of labor, functional or hierarchical superiority of the harasser.
+The purpose of this conduct is that the victim accepts the requests due to the position of labor and functional or hierarchical superiority of the harasser.

 The penalty for this type of conduct is imprisonment of five to seven months or a fine of ten to fourteen months.